 When it comes to teaching children or adults, who brings up the biggest challenges?

 Who is the easiest to teach? who is the most fun?

 Priorities Lay Elsewhere

 If you’re lucky enough to teach in a public school (unlikely but still possible given the right qualifications), then this isn’t as much of an issue.
-For after school programs i.e. schools which are paid for, it immediately becomes a recipe for disaster.
+For after-school programs i.e. schools that are paid for, it immediately becomes a recipe for disaster.
 The priority has now shifted from giving the child the best education possible to ensuring that the parents continue to pay the tuition every semester.

 It doesn’t matter how well the students are doing in class, just as long as the parents think they’re doing well.
 That little shit that misbehaves in each class or the kid that can’t follow any of the work, can you discuss it with his parents so he can improve?
 Of course not, that would give the impression that the classes aren’t working, so the parents would stop paying.
 Precious time is spent teaching superficial things like how to sing English songs may look impressive but means nothing to their overall learning.

 If there ever was a definition of “trial by fire”, it would be being an ESL teacher.
 Back home, prospective educators study for years to earn the necessary qualifications to teach our nation’s youth.
 While teaching abroad, everything you need to know is crammed into a single week.
 So much is thrown at you so fast that at the beginning it truly is overwhelming, and many teachers crumble before they’ve even started.
 You pretty much learn how to be an ESL teacher on the go.
 As soon as you get into a rhythm, then its one of the easiest jobs in the world.
 However, before then, there are a few speed bumps to overcome.

 Thank You for Reading!
 Check Out These Other Helpful Links!

 Thank you so much for reading Being an ESL Teacher: Pros & Cons!
 Now check out these other helpful articles!